OUTREACH

 Learn more about what Southern Baptists Missionaries are doing around the World and how you can help reach the world with the Good News of Jesus Christ here.
 Annually, Tabernacle collects monetary donations for the Lottie Moon Christmas Offering

-• Pray that God would raise up a generation of missionaries from these churches to be sent to the nations to make disciples of Christ.
+• Pray that God would raise up a generation of missionaries from Africa to be sent to the nations to make disciples of Christ.

 • For every orphaned and abandoned child to be placed in a loving family and know God as their Father.